stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 be exceeded because of excessive deposits.

-In both cases a party who is not a participant can deposit an amount into the multisig accounts to cause the closing transaction's payment to fail.
+In both cases a party who is not a participant can deposit an amount into the multi-sig accounts to cause the closing transaction's payment to fail.
 Also a trustline's buying liabilities could also result in some of the available limit being consumed causing the closing transaction's payment to fail.

 ### Clawback

-Any trustline on the multisig accounts that has clawback enabled could compromise the payment channels ability to close successfully.
+Any trustline on the multi-sig accounts that has clawback enabled could compromise the payment channels ability to close successfully.

-If the issuer of a clawback enabled trustline submits a clawback operation for amounts in either multisig account, the close transaction may fail to process if its payment operation is dependent on amounts clawed back.
+If the issuer of a clawback enabled trustline submits a clawback operation for amounts in either multi-sig account, the close transaction may fail to process if its payment operation is dependent on amounts clawed back.

-### Multisig Account and Trustline State
+### Multi-sig Account and Trustline State

-Participants can inspect the state of multisig accounts and trustlines before execution of the open to check the state of the accounts and trustlines are acceptable, but there is no guarantee that state will remain constant until after the open transaction is executed.
+Participants can inspect the state of multi-sig accounts and trustlines before execution of the open to check the state of the accounts and trustlines are acceptable, but there is no guarantee that state will remain constant until after the open transaction is executed.

-It is critical to check the state of the other participants multisig account and their trustlines after opening the channel because there is no way for participants to guarantee that the other participant has not altered its state.
+It is critical to check the state of the other participants multi-sig account and their trustlines after opening the channel because there is no way for participants to guarantee that the other participant has not altered its state.
 For example, the other participant could add an additional signer to their